ibm-build-lab/ibm-eis-sap-btp/access-weather-api/README.md

 - `INSTANCE_ID` is the ID number of the connector instance, e.g. `4945151`.
 - `AUTH` is the **Authorization** string that can be found by testing the Usage API in the GUI.

+The `curl` command will return a list of calls made to the specified connector instance in JSON format.
+By filtering for only those elements with a `vendor_resource` field specified, we will get those calls that in turn triggered a call to EIS.
+The value for the field gives the EIS endpoint that is invoked.

-Optionally, if you want to restrict the range of records to particular dates, you can use the following command:
+Optionally, if you want to further restrict the range of records to particular dates, you can use the following command:
 ```
 curl "https://api.openconnectors.trial.us10.ext.hana.ondemand.com/elements/api-v2/usage?status=SUCCESS&instanceIds%5B%5D=${INSTANCE_ID}&from=${START_TIME}&to=${END_TIME}" -H  "accept: application/json" -H  "Authorization: ${AUTH}" | jq '.[] | select(.vendor_resource != null)'
 ```